Stewardship Bible Studies"As each one has received a special gift, employ it in serving one another..."

 The Bible studies here explore those questions, providing participants with a Law-and-Gospel perspective on their lives as Christian stewards.
 The studies can be presented as a series (as during a congregational stewardship drive), or they could be presented on their own.

-Materials will be available for download soon.
+Study materials (e.g., leader guides; handouts) will be posted on this page as they are developed.
 If you’d like to use these studies in the meantime, contact Rev. Dan Galchutt.

 The law is often thought of as something that attacks us and weighs us down, “since through the law comes the knowledge of sin” (Rom.
 3:20).
 But God’s law doesn’t just accuse us.
 God graciously gives us His law to teach us how to live as His forgiven and redeemed children.
 This study will consider what the Ten Commandments can teach us about our life of stewardship as children of God.